Bermuda Cruise Guide: 10 Top Activities, Practical Tips, and Transportation Options

 - The Cathedral of the Most Holy Trinity: A stunning example of Bermuda’s architectural beauty.

-- Fort Hamilton: Offers a glimpse into Bermuda’s history and provides panoramic views.
+- Fort Hamilton: A glimpse into Bermuda’s history, and provides panoramic views.

 - Queen Elizabeth Park: Enjoy the Par-La-Ville Sculpture Park for a tranquil break amidst modern sculptures and lush greenery.